 It can become rusty; can potentially damage dog’s teeth; and does not come in many different styles and colors.

-This is a great option for busy pet owners who wanna make sure that their dogs are fed when they’re out and about.
-Many automatic dog bowls are designed to keep dog bowls full with food and water until supplies from storage compartment run out.
-This is terrific however this sets the stage for many health problems like obesity as they can triple the calories of your dogs food.
+An automatic dog feeder is a great option for busy pet owners who wanna make sure that their dogs are fed when they’re out and about.
+Many automatic dog bowls are designed to keep dog bowls full with food and water until supplies from the storage compartment run out.
+This is terrific however this sets the stage for many health problems like obesity as they can triple the calories of your dog’s food.

 However, there are automatic dog bowls that are programmable.
-This type of automatic dog bowls lets you set the feeding times and the amount of food, allowing you to control the portion size and the number of meals that your dog have per day.
+This type of automatic dog bowl lets you set the feeding times and the amount of food, allowing you to control the portion size and the number of meals that your dog has per day.
 Once it’s all set, you can go about your day.

-But, there’s always buts.
+But, there are always buts.
 Although this sounds like a great option, it’s still not okay to leave your dog alone at home.
 It’s still best to feed them yourself or ask someone to do that for you when you’re not at home.
 Hire a pet sitter or a walker.
-Boarding facility is also a great option.
+The boarding facility is also a great option.